How do I declare a major in religion?

 When can I take 3000/4000-level courses?

 Students are welcome to take 3000- and 4000-level courses at any point in their studies.
-However, we strongly encourage first- and second-year students to speak with the religion advisor about specific courses at those levels before registering.
+However, we strongly encourage first- and second-year students to speak with the religion adviser about specific courses at those levels before registering.